top of page

 Pampler Editorial Team

-Jefferson Ihenacho, founder of One of a Kind, is often described as a quiet architect of two decades of celebrity style — a figure whose influence sits behind some of the most enduring model and musician wardrobes of the late ’90s and 2000s.
-Established on Portobello Road in 1997, his vintage fashion shop quickly became a London landmark, drawing in names like Kate Moss, Naomi Campbell, Winona Ryder, and Madonna.
+Jefferson Ihenacho, founder of One of a Kind, is often described as a quiet architect of two decades of celebrity style.
+His influence sits behind some of the most enduring wardrobes of models and musicians from the late ’90s and 2000s.
+Established on Portobello Road in 1997, his vintage fashion shop quickly became a London landmark, attracting names like Kate Moss, Naomi Campbell, Winona Ryder, and Madonna.

-What began as a storefront fueled by the momentum of a local market scene has since evolved into a private, appointment-only archive serving collectors, museums, luxury houses, stylists, consultants, and anyone searching for historically resonant garments.
+What began as a storefront fueled by the momentum of a local market scene has since evolved into a private, appointment-only archive.
+This archive serves collectors, museums, luxury houses, stylists, consultants, and anyone searching for historically resonant garments.

 From Market Stall to Cultural Fixture